pulumi/docs/content/docs/using-pulumi/crossguard/snyk-policy.md

 To set the configuration, you can do one of the following:

 1. Hard-code the values in `index.ts` within the templated policy.
-(These values will serve as deafults and may still be overridden on a per-run basis by either of the methods that follow.)
+(These values will serve as defaults and may still be overridden on a per-run basis by either of the methods that follow.)
 1. Create a JSON file with the configuration values, e.g.:

     ```json